Duke of Loulé: Palácio do Duque de Loulé

 The Palácio do Duque de Loulé (Palace of the Duke of Loulé) is a palatial villa in Cascais, on the Portuguese Riviera, famed as a notable example of Summer architecture.
 Built in 1870 by the 1st Duke of Loulé, today it is a luxury hotel, the Hotel Albatroz.

 Family name

-The dukes' family name is Mendoça Rolim de Moura Barreto.
+The dukes' family name is Folque Mendoça Rolim de Moura Barreto.